abhijit-c/Parareal/README.md

 - Efficiency goals:
     - Implement in OpenMP
     - Optimize with pipelining.
-    - Observe how choices with course and fine propagators affect runtime.
+    - Observe how choices with course and fine propagators affect speedup.
     - Understand and derive theoretical efficiency limits.
+    - Examine weak and strong scaling of the algorithm.
 - Numerical Analysis Goals:
     - Understand how Parareal's stability changes under propagator choices.
     - Derive convergence results under specific cases.